haxtheweb/edtechjoker/draft-outline.md

 # Week 11/12/13: Project 3: HAXTheWeb
 ## Tues Building
+- The thesis in action and your practicing of technique.
+We're going to work on a series of different elements with a goal of...
+  - making elements that enhance online education
+  - Is another "build to a comp" but people have different comps
+  - Are things that you can chew on via web components and ask questions
+  - Make contributions to HAXTheWeb and get core commits on the project if solutions meet needs we have
+  - Get a peak into the next class as far as some of these connecting w/ concepts in that space
 - Performance tricks / concepts:
   - Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
 - Rest of class time will be to implement the improvements and discussions that spawn off of ways of achieving the task at hand